Community Garden Membership

 You are 100% responsible for your plot: planting, weeding, watering and maintaining the soil.
 You may add your own organic compost or other organic soil amendments.
 Thanks to your plot fees, the garden offers compost and mulch free for your use.

 You can start planting as early in the year as you like.
-We will have a seed swap in February and a community planting party in May.
 We ask that you get started by June 1 at the latest.

 Enjoy community at our regular work days and social events!